Roof racks are ideal when you need additional space for luggage or large items that don’t fit inside your car such as sports equipment.

 The system you choose is going to depend on your vehicle’s roof type and what gear you want to transport.
 Below we’ve reviewed some of the best roof racks in Australia so you can carry more wherever you go.

 The Thule Wingbar is a quiet, aerodynamic and high-performance roof rack.
-It is one of the most popular Thule roof racks thanks to its smart appearance, ease of use and great features.
+It is one of the most popular Thule roof racks thanks to its strength and durability, ease of use, sleek appearance, and great features.

-The design is influenced by an aircraft wing which increases its aerodynamic properties and reduces wind noise and resistance.
+The aircraft wing inspired design increases its aerodynamic properties and reduces wind noise and resistance.

 The aluminium Thule WingBar is available in 4 lengths so different roof widths are catered for.
 They also have full-length t-tracks that makes it easy to load accessories and utilise all of the roof space.

 This aluminium vortex Rhino-Rack comes with Secure Core end caps with locks to deter theft of mounted accessories.
-It also has rubberised strips across the top channel to help disrupt airflow when travelling.
+It also has rubberised strips across the top channel to help disrupt airflow when traveling.

 This crossbar requires a Rhino-Rack leg kit and Fit Kit to be installed (unless you already have a Rhino-Rack installed and are using this as an extra or replacement bar).